José Gaspar Rodríguez de Francia: 1820 uprising and police state

 In February 1820, Francia's political police called the Pyraguës ("hairy feet") uncovered and quickly crushed a plot by the elites and many leading independence figures to assassinate him.
 Juan Bogarin, the only conspirator who was still free, confessed the plot to his priest and then Francia.
 Almost 200 prominent Paraguayans were arrested by Francia, who executed most of them.
 On 9 June 1821, a letter detailing an anti-Francia conspiracy was found by two slaves and Francia's priest, who had knowledge of the plot from the confessions of a conspirator.
-Francia had all 300 Spaniards arrested and made them stand in the plaza while he read the letter out.
+Francia had all 200 Spaniards arrested and made them stand in the plaza while he read the letter out.
 They were released 18 months later only when they had paid 150,000 pesos (by comparison, the 1820 budget was 164,723 pesos).
 The arch-conspirators, Fulgencio Yegros and Pedro Caballero, were arrested and imprisoned for life.
 Caballero committed suicide on 13 July 1821, and Yegros was executed four days later.

 Francia outlawed all opposition and established a secret police force.
 His underground prison was known as the "chamber of truth", and most of Paraguay's manufactures were made with prison labor.
 He abolished flogging, but his implementation of the death penalty was brutal, as he insisted all executions be carried out at a banquillo ("stool") under an orange tree outside his window.
 To avoid wasting bullets, most victims were bayoneted, and their families were not allowed to collect the corpses until they had been lying there all day to make sure that they were dead.

-Many prisoners were also banished to Tevego, a prison camp 70 mi away from any other settlements, surrounded by an endless swamp on the east, and by the Gran Chaco desert on the west.
+Many prisoners were also banished to Tevego, a prison camp 70 mi away from any other settlements, surrounded by a large swamp on the east, and by the Gran Chaco desert on the west.
 Upon his death, there were 606 prisoners in Paraguay's jails, who were mainly foreigners.

 In 1821, Francia ordered the arrest and imprisonment of the famous French botanist and explorer Aimé Bonpland, who was running a private farm harvesting Yerba mate on the banks of the Paraná, which was seen to be a threat to the Paraguayan economy.
 Francia later granted Bonpland clemency because of his value as a physician and allowed him to live in a house if he acted as a doctor to the local garrison.